-VI.F.4.c)

-A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.

-The Review Committee for Medical Genetics and Genomics will not consider requests for exceptions to the 80-hour limit to the residents' work week.
+VI.F.4.c) A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.
+The Review Committee for Family Medicine will not consider requests for exceptions to the 80-hour limit to the residents' work week.
 VI.F.5.
-Moonlighting

-VI.F.5.a) Moonlighting must not interfere with the ability of the resident to achieve the goals and objectives of the educational program, and must not interfere with the resident's fitness for work nor compromise patient safety.
-(Core)
+Moonlighting VI.F.5.a) Moonlighting must not interfere with the ability of the resident to achieve the goals and objectives of the educational program, and must not interfere with the resident's fitness for work nor compromise patient safety. ^(Core)

-VI.F.5.b) Time spent by residents in internal and external moonlighting

-(as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit.
-(Core)

-VI.F.5.c) PGY-1 residents are not permitted to moonlight.
-(Core)

-Background and Intent: For additional clarification of the expectations related to moonlighting, please refer to the Common Program Requirement FAQs (available at http://www.acgme.org/What-We-Do/Accreditation/Common-Program-Requirements).
+VI.F.5.b) Time spent by residents in internal and external moonlighting (as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit. ^(Core) VI.F.5.c) PGY-1 residents are not permitted to moonlight.
+(Core) moonlighting, nd Intent: For additional clarification of the expectations related to please refer to the Common Program Requirement FAQs (available at me.org/What-We-Do/Accreditation/Common-Program-Requirements).
 VI.F.6.
-In-House Night Float

-Night float must occur within the context of the 80-hour and oneday-off-in-seven requirements.
-(Core)

-VI.F.7.
-Maximum In-House On-Call Frequency

-Residents must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period).
-(Core)

-VI.F.8.
-At-Home Call

-VI.F.8.a) Time spent on patient care activities by residents on at-home call must count toward the 80-hour maximum weekly limit.

-The frequency of at-home call is not subject to the everythird-night limitation, but must satisfy the requirement for one day in seven free of clinical work and education, when averaged over four weeks.
-(Core)

-VI.F.8.a).(1) At-home call must not be so frequent or taxing as to preclude rest or reasonable personal time for each resident.
-(Core)
+In-House Night Float Night float must occur within the context of the 80-hour and one- day-off-in-seven requirements. ^(Core) VI.F.6.a) Night float experiences must not exceed 50 percent of a resident's inpatient experiences. ^(Core) VI.F.7.
+Maximum In-House On-Call Frequency Residents must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period). ^(Core) VI.F.8.
+At-Home Call VI.F.8.a) Time spent on patient care activities by residents on at-home call must count toward the 80-hour maximum weekly limit.
+The frequency of at-home call is not subject to the every- third-night limitation, but must satisfy the requirement for one day in seven free of clinical work and education, when averaged over four weeks. ^(Core) VI.F.8.a).(1) At-home call must not be so frequent or taxing as to preclude rest or reasonable personal time for each resident. ^(Core)